Download your source protection plan

-Policies in your approved source protection plans will reduce risk to local municipal drinking water sources in the Maitland Valley and Ausable Bayfield source protection areas.
+Policies in your locally developed, provincially approved source protection plans reduce risk to local municipal drinking water sources in the Maitland Valley and Ausable Bayfield source protection areas.

-The new plans are to reduce this risk through a practical and local approach to manage threats in the most vulnerable areas of the source protection region.
+The locally developed and provincially approved plans reduce this risk through a practical and local approach to manage threats in the most vulnerable areas of the source protection region.

 Community representatives on the source protection committee have worked with the public for more than seven years to prepare terms of reference, assessment reports, and source protection plans.

 The plan policies with must-conform-to legal effect apply, in this region, only in three zones around municipal wells: